mia-platform-marketplace/Ktor-Multi-Module-Hello-World-Example/README.md

-# Ktor Template walkthrough
+# Ktor Multi Module Hello World Example walkthrough

 [![Build Status][github-actions-svg]][github-actions]

-This walkthrough will explain you how to correctly create a microservice from a Ktor Template using our DevOps Console.
+This walkthrough will explain you how to correctly create a microservice that returns an hello message from the DevOps Console.

 ## Create a microservice